wolfgangasdf/iqp-book/ad-perturbation-theory.md

 \frac{2 \alpha}{a} \frac{2 m_0 a^2}{\pi^2 \hbar^2}\left[\frac{-1}{1-9} \left|\psi_3^{(0)}\right\rangle+\frac{1}{1-25} \left|\psi_5^{(0)}\right\rangle+\frac{-1}{1-49} \left|\psi_7^{(0)}\right\rangle+\ldots\right]
 $$(ad-pt-21)

-We see that the contribution of higher states decreases quadratically, luckily.
+We see that the contribution of higher states decreases quadratically, so, luckily, we don't have to consider an infinite amount of states!
 If you remember the shape of the odd wavefunctions, some have a maximum and some a minimum in the center - therefore the alternating sign of the correction terms is not surprising.
 The result is that the central maximum of the $n=1$ wavefunction gets a small dip in the center where the potential hump is introduced, as shown in the Figure.
-For this calculation, states up to $m=20$ have been taken into account.
+For the result shown in the Figure, states up to $m=20$ have been taken into account.

 ```{code-cell} ipython3